Link Prospecting: Guide to Building Quality Backlinks

 • Traffic value: Valued at $1000 or more.

-These are the initial metrics used to screen sites during the preliminary evaluation stage.
-Nevertheless, it’s essential to exercise caution with metrics and not rely solely on them for site quality determination.
+These initial metrics are used to screen sites during the preliminary evaluation stage.
+Nevertheless, it’s essential to exercise caution with metrics and not rely solely on them to determine site quality.

-Many authority metrics can be manipulated, so it’s advisable to inspect each site carefully to minimize the risk.
+Many authority metrics can be manipulated, so it’s advisable to scrutinize each site to minimize the risk.

-It’s worth noting that, although purchasing links is not advisable by Google.
-Many website owners recognize the potential for generating revenue through link placements.
+It’s worth noting that although Google does not recommend purchasing links, many website owners recognize the potential for generating revenue through link placements.

-For less experienced site owners, there is a significant opportunity for these sites to emerge, designed primarily for selling links.
-Such sites have an incentive to manipulate metrics to appear more authoritative than they are.
+For less experienced site owners, there is a significant opportunity for sites designed primarily for selling links to emerge.
+Such sites are incentivized to manipulate metrics to appear more authoritative than they are.

 Here are some indicators to watch for when identifying spammy websites: